We usually hear the following amongst new FAIR practitioners, or those that have only conducted qualitative risk assessments:

-In addition to the concepts outlined above, the FAIR ontology serves as a roadmap to the subject matter experts (SMEs) within your organization that possess many of the data points elicited in an analysis.
+In addition to the concepts outlined above, the FAIR model serves as a roadmap to the subject matter experts (SMEs) within your organization that possess many of the data points elicited in an analysis.
 Who within your organization will know how many attacks you’re experiencing in a given year?
 Possibly your SOC or Incident Response department.
 Who within your organization will know the strength of your controls environment?
-Possibly those that conduct the penetration testing for the organization.
+Possibly those who conduct the penetration testing for the organization.
 Who within your organization knows the anticipated revenue impact from a core application outage?
 Possibly a member of the business.
-All of these questions are nodes within the FAIR ontology that require answers.
+All of these questions are nodes within the FAIR model that require answers.
 Your job as an analyst is to just go out and find them.

 As a RiskLens/FAIR analyst, I use these concepts every day.
 Whether it be in our training sessions, or onsite with our customers, it hasn’t failed me yet.

 Learn more from Douglas Hubbard on How Much Data You Need (or Don’t) for Cyber Risk Analysis

 How many times have you heard the complaint: We have lots of uncertainty around risk – so we need lots of data.
 “Mathematically, the opposite is true!”
 Doug says, Watch this short video excerpt from Doug’s speech to the 2019 FAIR Conference and learn how less can be more when it comes to data for cyber risk analysis.
 (You can see the complete video on the FAIR Institute website.
 A free membership in the Institute required.)

 Here’s a way to think about this stuff.